msioen/gemini-cli-voice/README.md

 Before starting this I validated approaches using MCP (for example [Voice Mode](https://getvoicemode.com/)) and the built-in accessibility features of macOS.
 I wasn't able to get the UX I need, nor the flexibility and control I wanted.

+Some additional context, including demo videos, are available on the following blog post: [https://michielsioen.be/2025-08-05-voice-vibe-coding-with-gemini-cli/](https://michielsioen.be/2025-08-05-voice-vibe-coding-with-gemini-cli/).

 ## Flow

 ```mermaid